How to Start a Business in California (Step-by-Step)

 Common Mistakes to Avoid

-• Forgetting local zoning and permit requirements.
+• Overlooking local zoning rules and permit requirements before opening.

 Ongoing Compliance Requirements